rufaromugabe/spotfi/spotfi-bridge-go/README.md

 # SpotFi Bridge - Go Implementation

-A high-performance WebSocket bridge for OpenWrt routers, written in Go.
-This replaces the Python implementation with a single static binary that requires no dependencies.
+A high-performance Hybrid MQTT/WebSocket bridge for OpenWrt routers, written in Go.
+This replaces the legacy WebSocket-only implementation with a scalable MQTT-based architecture for control and on-demand WebSockets for tunneling.

 ## Why Go?